Cold mornings, check. Historic architecture, check. French pastries and Italian pasta, check.

 Bansko, Bulgaria

-Bansko in winter is an ideal place for Skiers of all abilities, those wanting to learn, or groups of mates where some want to hit the slopes, and others just fancy hanging around the resort.
+Bansko in winter is an ideal place for Skiers of all abilities, whether you want to learn or just head off with groups of mates to hit the slopes.

-Beyond the Skiing though, which is at the top of the mountains some 30-minutes Gondola ride from the resort town, you’ll find all you need with restaurants, bars, rental shops and other activities like ice-skating.
-There is also a beautiful old town with lots of traditional buildings, house museums, and a small but stunning Orthodox church.
+Before the skiing, which takes place a 30-minute gondola ride from the resort town, you’ll find all you need with restaurants, bars, rental shops and other activities like ice skating.
+Bansko’s Old Town is beautiful, with traditional buildings, museums, and a small but stunning Orthodox church.
+You also have some hot springs nearby to explore, and after Bansko, you could head to the cultured city of Plovdiv to visit the ancient attractions crowd free.

 The Algarve, Portugal